wp-plugins/cleansave/readme.txt

 2. On the navigation on the left hand side, click 'Plugins', then 'Add New' from the menu.
 3. Enable the CleanSave plugin.
 4. Visit the CleanSave Settings page, select the appropriate options and click "Save Changes".
-5. To remove ads from CleanPrint go to http://www.formatdynamics.com/diypub-adfree/ and sign up.
+5. To remove ads from CleanSave go to http://www.formatdynamics.com/diypub-adfree/ and sign up.

 <h4>Using Your Own Buttons</h4>